code-42/IntroductionToJava/PolymorphismExample/README.md

 January 9, 2018

-I chose to describe Polymorphism because it’s not easy to explain.
+For this assignment, I chose to describe Polymorphism because it’s not easy to explain.
 Also, I like the way the Lego video explained it in Section 4 Lecture 9.

 Basically, polymorphism allows the program to do one thing if you get one type of object, and do a different thing for a different type of object.